cafarm/matlab-glfw/README.md

 ```

 ## Documentation
-The [standard GLFW documentation](https://www.glfw.org/documentation.html) is still applicable to learn GLFW in MATLAB.
-Differences between the C and MATLAB API are noted below.
+The standard [GLFW documentation](https://www.glfw.org/docs/latest/) is applicable to learn GLFW in MATLAB.
+Differences between the MATLAB and C API are noted below.

-## Differences with GLFW in C
-In general, the MATLAB and C GLFW API are identical except for the following exceptions.

 ### Constants
-C constants are available under the `GLFW` class and have the same name minus the `GLFW_` prefix.
+C constants are available in MATLAB under the `GLFW` class and have the same name minus the `GLFW_` prefix.

 ```matlab
 % MATLAB